Ways of Working – Why it continues to steal the headlines

 2020 was the year of ‘Post-Pandemic Leadership’ – that alone (not withstanding the prospect of a downturn) would have made it challenging enough for leaders.

-The high point of 2022 was the return to the office.
+The high point of 2022 and 2023 was the return to the office.
 But, for most leaders, the return to the office hasn’t been a return to normal.
 In 2023 Organizations are still searching for the hybrid model that works best.

 Many leaders struggle to balance their desire to get people back into the office with their staff’s desire to retain WFH flexibility.